1. The list in brief ↴

 🔎 Hexeum Night Vision Binoculars: If you can get them at a good price they are worth the purchase, but bear in mind they require six AA batteries which will make them heavier and be an ongoing expense. ★★★★

-Equipped with a CMOS sensor, these binoculars feature a 4x digital zoom that magnifies images up to 3 times their original size.
-With a 24mm aperture and a 10-degree viewing angle, they are ideal for scanning large areas without requiring much movement.
+In terms of image quality, they're pretty impressive too, thanks in part to their fully multi-coated lenses which offer excellent light intake and glare reduction.
+Featuring a CMOS sensor, these binoculars come with a 4x digital zoom that magnifies images up to 3 times their original size.
+With a 10-degree viewing angle and a 24mm aperture, they are ideal for scanning large areas without requiring much movement.

 Additionally, they offer a remarkable continuous runtime of 8 hours with adjustable IR (or 17 hours without IR), and they will work both during the day and at night.
 The IR is adjustable to seven different intensities to view objects at a range of distances.

-The biggest downside is that they need 6 x AA batteries, and they don't take rechargeable ones, so be sure to find a good bulk Black Friday or Cyber Monday deal on batteries and be prepared to keep repurchasing them.
+The biggest downside is that they need 6 x AA batteries, and they don't take rechargeable ones, so you'll have to stock up and be prepared to keep repurchasing them.

 - Don't ruin your night vision — take a look at the Best headlamps for stargazing